7 Best Nespresso Pods and Capsules (2022 Reviews)

 The Stormio is the darkest bunch, with an intensity of 8 and a heavy body.
 It’s a blend of Guatemalan and Nicaraguan Arabica coffee beans, providing tasting notes of spice and cereals.

 The Melozio is a medium roast with an intensity of 6.
-It combines Brazilian and Central American coffee beans for a smooth and balanced brew with cereal and honey sweetness flavours.
+It combines Brazilian and Central American coffee beans for a smooth and balanced brew with cereal and honey sweetness flavors.

 You get a powerful and creamy brew that you would never guess is a decaf espresso.
 It has the rich dark chocolate notes you expect from an Italian espresso, with just a hint of toasted cereals.